Parent and Supporter Information

 - Their parents

-CLs are individuals who are there to assist the student with his/her needs.
-At the beginning of the semester, the CL places a Roommate Agreement form in each room.
+RAs are individuals who are there to assist the student with his/her needs.
+At the beginning of the semester, the RA places a Roommate Agreement form in each room.
 This form which serves as a binding contract between the roommates outlines areas such as guest visitation, noise, study times and much more.
-The residents are required to fill out this form because it greatly helps the CL to fairly and quickly facilitate the mediation process between the roommates if a conflict were to arise.
-As a freshman, or as one experiencing the residence halls for the first time, there is much that is new, confusing and overwhelming; but as with any of a student’s problems, it is important to know that they have a CL who is willing to help and do whatever he/she can to appease the situation, but it is the student’s job to take that initiative.
+The residents are required to fill out this form because it greatly helps the RA to fairly and quickly facilitate the mediation process between the roommates if a conflict were to arise.
+As a freshman, or as one experiencing the residence halls for the first time, there is much that is new, confusing and overwhelming; but as with any of a student’s problems, it is important to know that they have a RA who is willing to help and do whatever he/she can to appease the situation, but it is the student’s job to take that initiative.

 Being that many students have never shared a room or personal belongings, it is important that they learn to be considerate of their roommate’s personal space, time and possessions as well as learn to compromise in certain situations.
 In times, where a student may not want to compromise he/she must be assertive, yet respectful and mature as to why the issue at hand cannot be compromised.
-If the incident gets out of hand, the student has the residence hall staff (this includes their CL’s), for support and advice.
+If the incident gets out of hand, the student has the residence hall staff (this includes their RA’s), for support and advice.
 In all respects, it is important to know that several problems and conflicts can be prevented between students if they attempt to see things from their roommate’s point of view and not just their own.

 Finally, students can turn to their parents for support.
 As has been the theme throughout this article, when a student calls and complains about their roommate, many parents are quick to want to solve the problem themselves.
 However, more often than not, a parent’s involvement in their child’s conflict with his/her roommate worsens the situation.
 Here, again, the best way for parents to help their child deal with a roommate conflict is to take on the advisor role and to suggest what the child might consider doing, while allowing the child, with the parent’s general guidance, to handle the conflict him/herself.